Two Minute Papers' AI research explained in 60 seconds. Machine learning breakthroughs and what they mean for you. Updated weekly.

 Can I get Two Minute Papers summaries in my email?

 Yes!
 Add Two Minute Papers to your TubeScout channels to receive daily digests with summaries of new AI research explainers covering machine learning, computer vision, and neural network breakthroughs.
-Start with a 7-day free trial.
+Get started free at tubescout.app.

 What AI topics does Two Minute Papers cover?